 The Berkeley campus is beautiful and the academics renowned, but unfortunately, the area nearby campus is often unsafe.
 Especially for those walking home in the nighttime, there are significant safety hazards that affect both students and other citizens alike.
 Wildfire does its part to combat this by offering a location-based safety alerts app.
 Any user can submit an event they witnessed, and students can make sure their route is safe before walking home at night.

 The client suggested to me in the original brief that he was considering cards as a method of making the events distinct from one another.
 I agreed: the usecase that this app has for the UX Design Pattern of cards aligns closely with Google's Material Design guidelines - discrete blocs of information with one central focus point (the text of the alert) and multiple action points (sharing, entering detail view, going to map view).
-Whereas the old version did not do a good job of making it clear where one alert ends and another begins due to uneven spacing, the redesign clearly itemizes and differentiates each post from another, and also outlines directly all the actionable areas of a post.
+Whereas the old layouts did not do a good job of making it clear where one alert ends and another begins due to uneven spacing, the redesign clearly itemizes and differentiates each post from another, and also outlines directly all the actionable areas of a post.

 I had such an awesome time with this project!
 I was able to sketch, to wireframe, to Sketch, and to play.
 I really enjoyed working with Hriday and Jay of the Wildfire team for being such enthusiastic and design-smart clients who trusted me and my work!